-This may seem a bit off the topic of small law firm management, but I promise it is on point, so indulge me.
+This may seem a bit off the topic of small law firm management, but I promise it is on point, so please indulge me.

-She transformed the Muddy Waters website into a chronicle of the process for their patrons to see, recounting landlord negotiations, uploading design plans and posting weekly photos and videos of the construction progress (Check it out- http://www.muddywatersmpls.com/).
+She transformed the Muddy Waters website into a chronicle of the process for her patrons to see, recounting landlord negotiations, uploading design plans and posting weekly photos and videos of the construction progress (Check it out- http://www.muddywatersmpls.com/).
 She even invited patrons to come to the construction site each week to view the progress and have a free cup of coffee.
 The response has been fantastic, and the support from their customers and the community is unprecedented.

 The genius in these activities is simple: communication connects people.
 Muddy Waters makes their clients and the community feel as if they are part of the process, part of the family and hopefully, part of the solution to their predicament.
 Her customers take ownership of the new place at an emotional level, and they become focused on making it succeed.

 One of the big benefits you have as a small law firm competing against BigLaw firms is the personal side: Your clients know you, like you and want you to succeed.
 They aren’t rooting for Skadden Arps, but they are rooting for you.
 You want to foster that, and the way to do it is by making them feel like they share your success.
 Communicate what makes your business tick.